oclipa/csharp-cheat-sheet/README.md

 **NOTE**:
   * Normally, an `int` and a `uint` take up 4 bytes, or 32 bits.
 For the sake of simplicity, some of the following examples pretend that they take up only 1 byte, or 8 bits.
   * Reminder: 1 = true; 0 = false

+In practice, in C#, bitwise operators are rarely used, except in very high-performance applications.
+When used, they can also lead to confusing code, and so shoudl probably be avoided unless absolutely necessary.

 <div id="interview-bitwise-amp">
   <button type="button" class="collapsible">+ &amp; (AND)